marisarpo/horizons-week02/day4/horello-ajax/readme.md

 Another trick we can use is to view the raw JSON data for an object in our web browser.
-This is possible because the entire Trello API is available via HTTP, i.e., the protocol that's being used under the hood to exchange data between the Trello JS client and the backend is actually HTTP, which is the same protocol that's used for web pages.
+This is possible because the entire Trello API is available via HTTP, i.e., the protocol that's being used under the hood to exchange data between the frontend and the backend is actually HTTP, which is the same protocol that's used for web pages.
 The URL you need to view the data for a board in Trello is:

     https://trello.com/1/boards/<BOARD_ID>